 The short answer is yes!
 If you are flying and bringing your own gear it is safe to assume you will need at least one checked bag for your gear if you are day hiking, and likely one checked bag per person if you are backpacking.
-You need to research the checked baggage policies and fees when booking your flights as checked baggage fees can add up quickly, often $25 or more, per bag each way depending on the airline.
-Some carriers like Southwest Airlines offer two checked bags per ticketed passenger at no extra charge.
+You need to research the checked baggage policies and fees when booking your flights as checked baggage fees can add up quickly, often $30 or more, per bag each way depending on the airline.
+Some carriers like Southwest Airlines still offer two checked bags per ticketed passenger at no extra charge.
 With their already low prices for airfare and the bonus of not having to pay extra for checked bags they are my personal favorite for our adventure travels whenever routes and schedules allow!

 Other Gear Transport Options

-There are other options such as shipping your gear via a land based carrier, though, based on what I have paid to send Christmas gifts through various shippers in the past few years, the costs are significant, and there are still restrictions that apply.
+There are other options such as shipping your gear via a land based carrier, though, based on what I have paid to send Christmas gifts through various shippers in the recent years, the costs are significant, and restrictions still apply.
 In addition to the cost, there are many logistical and timing issues you will need to work through if you go this route.
 Another option I will mention is working with an outfitter who rents gear at, or will ship it to, your destination.
 I have done a cursory look around the internet and know there are a number of companies who do this, but cannot comment on the cost or availability of these services, which I expect vary significantly depending on where your adventures take you and what time of year you travel.
 Even if you use one of these options there are still items you will need to purchase at your destination, so planning and research are always a must.